timm/misc/jl/learnjulia.md

-# Single line comments start with a hash (pound) symbol.
+#=

-#- Multiline comments can be written
-   by putting '#=' before the text  and '=#' after the text.
+Multiline comments can be written by putting '#=' before the text  and '=#' after the text.
 They can also be nested.

 =#

 ####################################################